 receive the intervention during the course of the trial.
 Participants randomised to the

-randomised to the wait-list group will receive the intervention 56 ± 7 days after
+Participants randomised to the wait-list group will receive the intervention 56 ± 7 days

-NHSX / NHS Digital approved commercial video conferencing application.
-It will comprise an
+an NHSX / NHS Digital approved commercial video conferencing application.
+It will

-initial assessment followed by 12 classes delivered by video link over a 6 week period.
+comprise an initial assessment followed by 12 classes delivered by video link over a 6

-Participants will be advised to undertake exercises on 5 days each week Participants will be
+week period.
+Participants will be advised to undertake exercises on 5 days each week

-contacted by the interventional physiotherapists prior to commencing the intervention and
+Participants will be contacted by the interventional physiotherapists prior to commencing

-undertake a virtual (telephone or video) consultation to check eligibility, accessibility and
+the intervention and undertake a virtual (telephone or video) consultation to check

-such as managing breathlessness; managing fatigue; diet and hydration; the importance of
+breathlessness; managing fatigue; diet and hydration; the importance of exercise;

 experiences with each other to engender a sense of community and peer support.